Great to have you here, Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 I know.

-Global warming is we know.
+Global warming is, we know.

 Absolutely.

-So you're Trump supporter?
+So you're a Trump supporter?

 Absolutely.

-I and when he comes to Missouri, I'll vote for him.
+And when he comes to Missouri, I'll vote for him.

 All right.